Music of Quebec: Traditional music

-Québec was referred to as Le Canada during the time when it was under French control.
-It was also the most advanced colony out of all the New France settlements.
+When it was under French control, Québec was referred to as Le Canada.
+It was known as the advanced colony out of all the New France settlements.
 After some generations of French settlers being born in Canada, the colonists began to identify with their home country and call themselves les Canadiens (the Canadians) as distinct from les Français (the French), those native to France.
 The Canadiens brought with them a rich tradition of songs and dances from northern France, namely the regions of Île-de-France, Picardy, Normandy, Poitou, and Brittany.
 Influence from these regions and the Irish immigration to Quebec of the 19th century may explain the Celtic connection that Quebec still shares with Brittany, Ireland, Scotland and the Maritimes.

 As time went by, the French Canadians began to develop their own music, and also incorporated and transformed the styles of music played by the settlers from Great Britain, in particular the Scots, after the Conquest.
 (One hundred of these songs were collected by Ernest Gagnon for an 1865 compilation, one of the first such collections to be published in Canada.)

-Traditional music is imbued with many dances, such as the jig, the quadrille, the reel and line dancing, which have developed in the festivities since the early days of colonization.
-Various instruments are more popular in Quebec's culture: harmonica (music-of-mouth or lip-destruction), fiddle, spoons, jaw harp and accordion.
-The podorythmie is a characteristic of traditional Quebec music and means giving the rhythm with the feet.
-Quebec traditional music is currently provided by various contemporary groups seen mostly during Christmas and New Year's Eve celebrations, the Quebec National Holiday and many local festivals.
+Traditional music is infused with many dances, such as the jig, the quadrille, the reel and line dancing, which have developed in the festivities since the early days of colonization.
+And in Quebec's culture, the following musical instruments are the most prominent: harmonica (music-of-mouth or lip-destruction), fiddle, spoons, jaw harp and accordion.
+Traditional Quebec music is characterized by podorythmie which means giving the rhythm with the feet, and is currently provided by various contemporary groups performing mostly during Christmas and New Year's Eve celebrations, the Quebec National Holiday and many local festivals.